 How to Setup SMTP for a Form

 Setting up your own SMTP account on a form is very easy.
-You can can do it on the form builder where you setup email settings.
-First, select the email alert you would like to send emails using SMTP.
+You can do it on your Settings page.
+First, click on edit on Sender Emails tab, then click Add Sender Email.

 The next screen looks like the screen you get when you setup an email client.
 Enter your basic account information for your email address.
 We use Google Apps for Business for our company emails.
-So, I simply entered smtp.gmail.com, and my account credentials.
+So, I simply entered smtp.gmail.com, as hostname.

 That’s all.
 Your emails will be sent using your own SMTP server from now on.